mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 ```
 nano .bashrc
 ```
-3. Find the line containing "export" and add `ml python` to it.
-Save the file.
+3. At the end of a file add `ml python` and save it.
 ```
-# export SYSTEMD_PAGER=
 ml python
 ```
 This modification ensures that the Python module is loaded each time a new terminal session is initiated.